-Temporary ties/bracing for roof truss erection should be fixed according to AS 4440.
-This standard requires that temporary ties be used on the top chords at spacings no greater than 3000 mm and at spacing no greater than 4000 mm on the bottom chord.
+Temporary ties should be used on the top chords at spacings no greater than 3000 mm and at spacing no greater than 4000 mm on the bottom chord.

 If the person erecting trusses is to be supported by the bottom cords of the roof trusses, the ties/bracing must be at spacings no greater than 3000 mm.